fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

  ```

 #### padend
-Pad the current string of the end with a given char to reache a given length.
+Pad the current string of the end with a given char to reach a given length.
 #### Usage
 `padend(str | Callable | Types, int | Callable | Types)`